 - The minimum block size is 512 bytes.
-Small block sizes increase allocation overhead which decreases filesystem performance, but in general, the recommended block size for filesystems under 100 MB and for filesystems with many small files is 512 bytes.
-The filesystem block size must be a power of two. - The default block size is 4096 bytes (4K).
-This is the recommended block size for filesystems over 100 MB. - The maximum block size is the page size of the kernel, which is 4K on x86 systems and is configurable on IA-64 systems.
-Because large block sizes can waste space, in general block sizes should not be larger than 4096 bytes (4K). - For news servers, it is recommended that you use a filesystem block size of 512 bytes and a directory block size of 4096 bytes.
+Small block sizes increase allocation overhead which decreases filesystem performance.
+In general, the recommended block size for filesystems under 100 MB and for filesystems with many small files is 512 bytes.
+The filesystem block size must be a power of two. - The default block size is 4096 bytes (4 KB).
+This is the recommended block size for filesystems over 100 MB. - The maximum block size is the page size of the kernel, which is 4 KB on x86 systems (both 32-bit and 64-bit) and is configurable on ia64 systems.
+Because large block sizes can waste space, in general block sizes should not be larger than 4096 bytes (4 KB).

+Block sizes are specified in bytes as follows:

+- Decimal (default)

+- Octal (prefixed by 0)

-Block sizes are specified in bytes in decimal (default), octal (prefixed by 0), or hexadecimal (prefixed by 0x or 0X).
-If the number has the suffix "k," it is multiplied by 1024.
+- Hexadecimal (prefixed by 0x or 0x)

+If the number has the suffix "K" it is multiplied by 1024.